 Other forms: pantofolaia (feminine), pantofolai (masc. plural), pantofolaie (fem. plural)

 Italian has a wealth of funny words to do with laziness.
 Pantofolaio comes from the word pantofola which means slipper.
-By adding the agent suffix -aio to the end, you wind up with a word that means “someone who wears slippers all the time”.
+By adding the suffix -aio to the end, you wind up with a word that means “someone who makes / sells slippers” but in a figurative sense, it means “someone who loves wearing slippers”.
 People in this category prefer to stay at home on the couch watching TV rather than go out and see new things.

 Gianni è un pantofolaio che preferisce giocare ai videogiochi piuttosto che viaggiare.

-Gianni is a couch potato who prefers to play video games rather than travel.
+Gianni is a couch potato who prefers playing video games to travelling.

 English meaning: grouchy, grumpy